Orion and the Dark

-Orion and the Dark is a 2024 American animated fantasy adventure film written by Charlie Kaufman and directed by Sean Charmatz.
+Orion and the Dark is a 2024 American animated fantasy comedy film written by Charlie Kaufman and directed by Sean Charmatz.
 Produced by DreamWorks Animation for Netflix, it is based on the 2014 children's book Orion and the Dark by Emma Yarlett.
 The film stars Jacob Tremblay and Paul Walter Hauser as the titular characters, alongside the voices of Colin Hanks, Mia Akemi Brown, Ike Barinholtz, Nat Faxon, Golda Rosheuvel, Natasia Demetriou, Aparna Nancherla, Carla Gugino, Matt Dellapina, and Angela Bassett.
 Robert Lydecker and Kevin Lax composed the film's musical score.

 Orion and the Dark premiered at the TUDUM Theater in Los Angeles on January 27, 2024, and was released on Netflix on February 2.
 The film received positive reviews from critics.

 Plot

 Orion is a severely anxious 11-year-old with an extensive list of irrational fears.
 He journals his fears in his diary and is nervous about being rejected by his school crush, Sally, at an upcoming planetarium field trip.
 One night, after a sudden blackout, Orion is greeted by Dark, the embodiment of his worst fear, in his bedroom.
 Tired of Orion's constant complaints about him, Dark offers to take Orion on a trip to help him overcome his fears by showing him the benefits and wonders of nighttime.
 Along the way, it is revealed that an adult Orion is telling the story to his young daughter, Hypatia, to help with her fears.

 During their travels, Dark introduces Orion to his fellow night entities Sleep, Insomnia, Quiet, Unexplained Noises and Sweet Dreams.
 Dark convinces them to let Orion witness their work, to which they reluctantly agree.
 Initially, Orion's anxious behavior interferes with the night entities' jobs, but as Orion warms up to and eventually befriends Dark, he helps the night entities in their tasks.
 Additionally, Orion briefly encounters Light, Dark's nemesis who brings daylight in the mornings while Dark brings nighttime in the evenings.

 Continuing their journey, Orion inadvertently remarks how Light seems preferable to Dark, as Light makes him feel safe and warm.
 Feeling dejected, the other entities abandon their nighttime duties in exchange for working during the day.
 Angry and saddened by their abandonment, Dark stops on a mountaintop.
 A guilty Orion pleads with Dark to move before Light passes through and disintegrates him but Dark stays still and vanishes as Light passes through him, abandoning Orion.
 Now alone, Orion sits on the mountaintop, which he realizes is the back of a flying turtle, ashamed of his actions.